-From all of us at the Wildlife Conservation Society, thank you for your support of our marine conservation efforts!
+From all of us at the Wildlife Conservation Society, thank you to our GlobalGiving donors for your wonderful support of our marine conservation efforts around the world.

 In our latest update from the field, some great news for sea turtles: A WCS team in Nicaragua recently reported a dramatic increase in nesting of critically endangered hawksbill sea turtles including the highest nest counts since a conservation project began there in 2000.
 The total nest count for hawksbill turtles in the project area in Nicaragua’s Pearl Cays region has increased some 200 percent from 154 in 2000 to 468 in 2014.

 Of the areas monitored, poaching rates have decreased by more than 80 percent.
 Poaching in 2014 was one of the lowest in project history at approximately five percent.
 Nest success has averaged approximately 75 percent this season, with over 35,000 hatchlings going to sea as of the end of November.
 Before the project began, a preliminary study of the Pearl Cays showed that almost 100 percent of nests laid were poached and most eggs were removed for human consumption.

 WCS established the Hawksbill Conservation Project in 2000 to reduce poaching and create awareness.
 In 2010, it helped contribute to the establishment of the Pearl Cays Wildlife Refuge, which safeguards nesting, foraging, breeding and migratory areas for sea turtles, while protecting other marine species and important habitat types.